give you back your hope in a plain brown envelope (Pazz & Jop 2012 ballot/comments)

 And so it remains true, in country music especially, that the best or deepest or most fun listening experience does not always lead to the best or most writing, and vice-versa.
 Also, some of the Honorable Mentions would def be in a Top 12 (Kix Brooks, Todd Snider--the latter is here excluded for being a little bit too rock & roll, but really that's just a lifeboat excuse; The Drive-By Truckers, whose better stuff resembles most of Snider's Agnostic etc., were a little bit country enough for some previous Scene lists, def incl mine) Forgive us our lists, as we should forgive those who list against us (yeah, and if some of these make your own lists, and others so decidedly don't, I won't argue, big whoop).

 God, 3 Pears is great.
 Grabbed me right away---on MySpace, but great sound (via Koss UR40 headphones).
 Dwight Yoakam assimilates the mid-60s back-and-forth of country, rock, some Latin in both, from the Southwestern US to UK and back: well, mostly assimilated, not too quote-y, though he does make good use of a certain Beatles chorus, Tommy James--mostly subliminal Orbison, Owens, Everlys (even multiple Dwights for a moment on one track), early Gram Parsons, and right from the latter to "Heart of Mine", the best southwest of Liverpool garage pop country that the young Sir Douglas Quintet never did.
 Circumspect flash, he is a character actor after all, knows not to wink and the audience, but when to whoop, and the wave of music the sorrowfully moralistic, left-behind hubby rides though "Dim Lights, Thick Smoke" has a faithful scream inside.
 Also like what I hoped the Mavericks' album would sound like in the wake of "Oh What A Crying Shame", but this is much more consistent.
 "Waterfall" sounds like a children song,more imaginative than sentimental, but the line about babies being born even in a war, is that something you'd tell a kid?
 Some kids would know, would be there to agree with you, no Pope Daddyio.
 Couple tracks toward the end I could live without, but it perks up again.
-If Tom T. Hall left Kentucky, and hung a left for Hollywood on his way back to Nashville or Murfreesboro, Yoakam might have a good dream about it, right before starting this album.
+If Tom T. Hall left Kentucky, and hung a right for Hollywood on his way back to Nashville or Murfreesboro, Yoakam might have a good dream about it, right before starting this album.

 John Fullbright's From The Ground Up also has me evangelistic 'bout it.
 Call this wide open spaces/ex-dustbowl/Oil Age southern gothic or just past that.
 First song is like Randy Newman's "God's Song" and then some: He gives us the stuff to party with here, then He (or whoever's representing) got a hangover cure, if you can hang with that (party again, way out of or in the core of bounds).
 "Jerico" (sic) finds him heading east to find his destination all fallen down, but bury him in the vines, he wants to rise and be the trumpet sound all around the walls (which have to rise and fall again for him to do so).
 Oh, but he's a badass by day who prays at night, when the world disappears and he has to confront his fears, has an unmarked car, wants to keep things unscarred (or looking that way), only flies so far. some things are nowhere to be found, but that's not nec. bad: he might want to be a rich man in a big house where he can't be found--rich or poor, no matter how loudly he testifies, is always ready to take off again.
 So many shadows, such appetite, eh "Fat Man" (caricature taking on a life of its own).
 Another for Miranda Lambert or LeAnn Rimes to consider, though the orig should be on the radio right now: "This is not reflection/Reflections are true/This is just me/Me wantin' you/Sweet silver mem'ries/Me wanting you", and the music starts another upward arc, then back to its perch, but as always (so far) with the talons to ride cows, whales, whatever you got.
 Strong, clean-cut voice; there's more to the boy next door than previously thought.
 Kid's got charisma, look out.